The Right to Disconnect: Culture>Compliance?

 Why Are the Right to Disconnect Laws Falling Short?

-The legislation grants employees (at businesses with 15+ people) the right to refuse contact outside of hours—be it emails, texts, or calls.
-They’re not obliged to monitor, respond, or read messages during their downtime.
+Australia’s Right to Disconnect laws grant employees (at businesses with 15+ people) the right to refuse contact outside of hours—be it emails, texts, or calls.
+Staff are not obliged to monitor, respond, or read messages during their downtime.
 Notably, these protections exclude “reasonable contact” and won’t apply to small businesses until August 2025.

 Research by Indeed found that: